 Honey has a stronger flavor than maple syrup, so you might want to use a little less than this recipe calls for.
 I’m not sure how that will affect the overall texture, so it will be an experiment if you decide to give this a try.
 I think the maple syrup flavor pairs better with chocolate, if you’re trying to please a crowd.

 Chocolate Almond Flour Cupcakes

 - Preheat the oven to 350ºF and line a muffin tin with 12 cupcake liners.
-(I use reusable silicone ones, which are great at avoiding sticking.)

 - In a large bowl, combine the almond flour, cacao powder, baking powder, salt, maple syrup, eggs, and vanilla.
 Stir well, and be sure to break up any clumps that form until the batter is smooth.
 Stir in the coconut oil last, so that it will be less likely to clump from touching any cold ingredients.